sajibhalder/Quantum-Algorithm-as-a-PDE-Solver-for-CFD/README.md

 It is a method where a complex and high-dimensional fluid velocity data is broken down into simpler components using matrix product states (MPS) - pretty much shrinking enormous datasets onto a handful of qubits to simulate efficiently.

     HSE (Hydrodynamic Schrödinger Equation):
-In HSE, the dynamics of fluid flow, described using a quantum wave-function, namely the Schrödinger Equation.
+In HSE, the dynamics of fluid flow, described using a quantum wave-function, namely the Schrödinger Equation to model fluid development.

 ### Tools and Techniques Used:
 PennyLane, Amazon Braket-Rigetti Quantum Processing Unit (QPU), Python.